High Camp Life

 Q: What about dogs?

-A: Dogs are allowed at High Camp on weekdays (Mon morning thru Friday evening) throughout the year.
-Dogs are $30/night with no additional transport fee.
+A: Dogs are allowed at High Camp on weekdays and weekends throughout the year.
+Dogs are $30/night with no additional transport fee (they must be on your lap).
 Max 2 dogs per cabin and max 6 dogs at High Camp at any given time.
 Vaccinations must be up to date.
 No aggressive behavior or excessive barking allowed.
+Dogs that display aggressive behavior will be required to stay in your cabin, dogs displaying excessive barking will require guests to depart without refund.
 Contact us about service dogs at High Camp.

 Q: Can I purchase food at High Camp?